robertoschwald/check_mk_plugins/README.md

 ## Enhancements
 - Packaged check_webinject Nagios check with the package (Version 1.94)
 - Reusable test files, as you can specify the config file name and the test file name.
 With this, you can use the same test file, but config files per host
-- Environment variables support
- - Configure arbitrary environment variables needed by your webinject tests (e.g. username, password).
-This is handy if you use common webinject test files for several hosts.
+- Configure arbitrary environment variables as needed by your webinject tests (e.g. username, password).
+This is handy if you use a common webinject test file for several hosts (coming soon)

 ## Installation
 1. Upload the mkp package into your Check_MK instance Extension Packages.  (coming soon)